MAPF-Competition/web_resource/organisers.md

 ## Special Thanks

 <div class="row">
+    <p><strong>Kostas Bekris</strong> (Rutgers University).
+Kostas supported the initiation of the League of Robot Runners competition.</p>
+    <p><strong>Federico Pecora</strong> (Amazon Robotics).
+Federico has provided exceptionally strong long-term support and guidance to the League of Robot Runners; the competition would not be what it is today without him.</p>
         <p><strong>Shao-hung Chan</strong> (University of Southern California).
 Shao-hung helped organise the <a href="https://2023.leagueofrobotrunners.org/">2023 competition</a>, he co-organised the 2024 League of Robot Runners <a href="https://expo24.leagueofrobotrunners.org/">Virtual Expo</a>, and he is one of the orginal designers of  <a href="https://github.com/MAPF-Competition/PlanViz">PlanViz</a>, the offline solution visualiser used in the competition.</p>
         <p><strong>Teng Guo</strong> (Rutgers University).
 Teng helped organise the <a href="https://2023.leagueofrobotrunners.org/">2023 competition</a> and <a href="https://2024.leagueofrobotrunners.org/">2024 competition</a>.
 He co-organised <a href="https://expo24.leagueofrobotrunners.org/">2024</a> and <a href="https://expo25.leagueofrobotrunners.org/">2025</a> League of Robot Runners Virtual Expo.
 He is one of the original designer of the competition <a href="https://github.com/MAPF-Competition/Benchmark-Archive/tree/main/2023%20Competition/Problem%20Generator">problem generator</a>.</p>
         <p><strong>Yimin Tang</strong> (University of Southern California).
 Yimin helped organise the <a href="https://2024.leagueofrobotrunners.org/">2024 competition</a>, he co-organised the 2025 League of Robot Runners <a href="https://expo25.leagueofrobotrunners.org/">Virtual Expo</a>.
 He is one of the contributors to  <a href="https://github.com/MAPF-Competition/PlanViz">PlanViz</a>, the offline solution visualiser used in the competition.</p>